Avatar

 Loading

-If you are loading data on initialization, for example at game start, synchronous loading probably will be the best option.
+In case you are loading data during initialization, for example at game start, synchronous loading probably will be the best option.
 It is easy and simple.
-But if you need to load anything during gameplay, you should use asynchronous loading.
-Because synchronous loading will stop thread, and your game will stutter.
+However, when you need to load anything during gameplay, you should be using asynchronous loading.
+Otherwise, synchronous loading will stall the thread, causing stutters to your game.

-- You have HUD widget in your game.
-Player always should see this HUD, so it is ok to load it synchronous and have it in memory.
+• You have HUD widget in your game.
+Player always should see this HUD, so it is okay to load it synchronously and have it in memory.

-- You have tutorial widget in your game.
-Player probably will see tutorial for first few hours.
-But after it player could never open a tutorial in menu.
+• You have tutorial widget in your game.
+Player probably will only see tutorial for first few hours.
+After that, player can never open a tutorial in menu.

 Only two cases, but I hope you get the idea.
 These assets should be loaded synchronously and asynchronously respectively.
-You can’t start game without loaded HUD widget.
-And you can start game without tutorial widget, to use your RAM for something more important.
+You have to start the game with loaded HUD widget, while it is benefical to start the game without tutorial widget, so that your RAM can be used for something more important.

 TSubclassOf<MyClass> LoadedClass = MySoftClass.LoadSynchronous();

-This will load your class in memory.
-If it is big class and there is action in your game, that’s probably will stutter.
+This will load your class into memory.
+If it is a large class and there is an action in your game, that will probably stutter.

-But we can avoid it with StreamableManager.
+We can avoid this with StreamableManager.
 You can access it via:

 FStreamableManager& StreamableManager = UAssetManager::GetStreamableManager();

-It is native class for managing streaming assets in and keeping them in memory.
+It is a native class that manages asset streaming and keeping them in memory.

-By the way, you could use RequestSyncLoad() if you want to.
+By the way, you can use RequestSyncLoad() if you want to.
 But we will focus on RequestAsyncLoad().
-The main purpose of this method is ability to bind lambda to it.
+The main purpose of this method is to bind lambda to it.

 FStreamableManager& StreamableManager = UAssetManager::GetStreamableManager();